GAGGIUINO/gaggiuino.github.io/docs/README.md

 * **Scales:**

-?> _Will enable for realtime shot weight tracking without external scales, be aware this is a highly advanced installation step and requires in depth understanding to achieve optimal results, it can't be simplified due to the higly sensitive nature scales require in terms of both installation as well as various tolerances._
+?> _Will enable for realtime shot weight tracking without external scales, be aware this is a highly advanced installation step and requires in depth understanding to achieve optimal results, it can't be simplified due to the highly sensitive nature scales require in terms of both installation as well as various tolerances._

-?> _By default a STM32 based build has **predictive scales**(software emulated scales) enabled hence one might be content enough with the results seen by using these after the calibration has been performed using the discord **#predictive-scales-config-bot**_
+?> _By default a STM32 based build has **predictive scales** (software emulated scales) enabled hence one might be content enough with the results seen by using these after the calibration has been performed using the discord **#predictive-scales-config-bot**_
 >
 * [750g LOADCELLS x 2](https://www.aliexpress.com/item/1644918827.html)
 * [HX711 amplifier x 2](https://www.aliexpress.com/item/33041823995.html)